CodingPengwing/PolymorphicStructures/README.md

 _(Test instructions at the bottom)_

+_Introduction_:
 This is a library of polymorphic components.
 I took upon myself the challenge of creating polymorphism in a non-object-oriented (and infamously hedious) language in order to understand how polymorphism works under the hood.
-The polymorphism in this implementation is the "is-a" type of polymorphism.
+The polymorphism in this implementation is the "is-a" type of polymorphism (inheritance).
 Specifically, polymorphism is achieved through the use of interfaces held by objects, where each interface contains function pointers that define the behaviour of that object.
 Interfaces are created specifically for each new data type.
+This is an example of static (or compile-time) polymorphism.

 _Note_:
-The polymorphism achieved in this implementation can be pushed one step further, with the use of vtables, and the addition of "has-a" polymorphism, which would introduce another layer of indirection, and would bring the implementation very close to what happens under the hood for polymorphism in C++ and Java.
-However, the current state of this library only uses references to function pointers held by objects.
+The polymorphism achieved in the current implementation can be pushed one step further with the use of vtables and the addition of "has-a" polymorphism (composition); which would introduce another layer of indirection, and would bring the implementation very close to what actually happens under the hood for polymorphism in C++ and Java.
+This would be an example of dynamic (or runtime) polymorphism.

 _Example of current implementation_:
 A Node contains a Data, the Data *is a* IntData.
 The Node can then be put into a